 Attendance and information presented in lecture is critical for success in this class.
 I use lecture slides to help facilitate and organize your note-taking during or after lecture.
-Weekly PowerPoints will be posted to Canvas.
+Weekly PowerPoints will be posted to Canvas at the end of each week.
 The PowerPoint slides are NOT designed to be a substitute for attending lecture.
 If you miss lecture, you should consult a classmate's notes then see me with any questions.
 There will be information presented in class that is not covered in the readings.